zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_SLICING.md

 * AMF selection based on S-NSSAI (With help of NSSF - Next Release, March 2022)
 * Single UE with multiple S-NSSAIs (With the help of commercial tool dsTest)

 A Network Slice is defined within a PLMN and it incorporates the 5G Core and 5G RAN components.
 Network slice is identified as Single Network Slice Selection Assistance Information (S-NSSAI).
-A S-NSSAI is consist of Slice/Service type (SST) and Slice Differentiator (SD).
+A S-NSSAI consists of Slice/Service type (SST) and Slice Differentiator (SD).
 SST is mandatory filed which defines expected slice behavior in terms of features and services.
 Whereas SD is optional field which can be used to differentiate amongst multiple slices.

-Currently 3GPP allows up to eight (8) S-NSSAIs in the NSSAI sent in signaling messages between the UE and the Network, means a single UE may be served by at most eight Network Slices at a time.
-SST length is 8 bits so it can provides 2^8= 256 SST values from which there are reserved values O to 127 for standardized SSTs (e.g. SST 2 = URLCC, SST 3 = MIoT, SST 4 = V2X etc.).
+Currently 3GPP allows up to eight (8) S-NSSAIs in the NSSAI sent in signaling messages between the UE and the Network, it means a single UE may be served by at most eight Network Slices at a time.
+SST length is 8 bits; so it can provides 2^8= 256 SST values from which there are reserved values O to 127 for standardized SSTs (e.g. SST 2 = URLCC, SST 3 = MIoT, SST 4 = V2X etc.).

 ###### Slicing current status in OAI 5G CN -
-* Role of NSSF -> NSSF currently supports, slice slection during pdu session establishment request.
-When AMF is not locally configured with NRF information, then with the help of NSSF it discovers appropriate NRF based on S-NSSAI provided.
+* Role of NSSF -> NSSF currently supports slice selection during pdu session establishment request.
+When AMF is not locally configured with NRF information, then with the help of NSSF, it discovers an appropriate NRF based on S-NSSAI provided.
-* Role of AMF  -> AMF slectes first available SMF from the NF instance list (of SMF) provided by appropriate NRF.
+* Role of AMF  -> AMF selectes first available SMF from the NF instance list (of SMF instances) provided by appropriate NRF.
-* Role od SMF  -> SMF can associates with multiple UPFs at same time as in slice 2 and 3 from above figure.
+* Role od SMF  -> SMF can associate with multiple UPFs at same time as in slice 2 and 3 from above figure.
 UPF is selected here based on S-NSSAI and DNN.

 As shown in figure above, there are 3 S-NSSAIs configured (Can be differentiated with colors) viz. <br/>
 Note:- Here we have used standardised SST values (2,3,4), because rf-simulator only supports SST values 1,2,3,4.
 Moreover, it only for numerical refernece and does not reflect standrd SST behaviour e.g. URLCC, MIoT, V2X etc.<br/>